bloomberg/bde-tools/doc/tutorials.rst

 First, make sure you have cloned the bde and bde-tools repositories, and that you have added ``bde-tools/bin`` to your system's PATH.

-Then, For Cygwin, export the WIN_PATH environment variable to point to the *Cygwin* path of the *Windows* version of Python.
+Then, for Cygwin, export the PYTHON_PATH environment variable to point to the *Cygwin* path of the *Windows* version of Python.
 For example, if the Windows version of Python is installed to ``C:\Python27\python``, then you can use the following command to set up the required WIN_PATH environment variable: ::